aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a id="0x1_fungible_asset_EOBJECT_IS_DELETABLE"></a>

-Fungibility is only available for non-deletable objects.
+Fungibility is only available for non&#45;deletable objects.

 <pre><code>const EOBJECT_IS_DELETABLE: u64 &#61; 18;<br/></code></pre>